rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-07-25-Introducing-Team-TheTremors.md

 __Why the name “Team The Tremors”?__
-We choose the name Tremors because we want to cause a disruption.We intend to disrupt the norm and do something new, exciting and breaking barriers.
+We choose the name Tremors because we want to cause a disruption.
+We intend to disrupt the norm and do something new, exciting and breaking barriers.

 __How did you hear about the RGSoC and why did you apply?__
 We had a hackathon event that happened on March 14th 2015 in the University.
 It was during the event that one of our friends, Hungai (also our coach) mentioned to us about it.